atomist/sdm/README.md

 slalom generate generatorName --owner=spring-team --repo=andromeda --grommit=x

 ```
 The first positional parameter after `generate` should be the value of the generator command.
 The `owner` and `repo` parameters are always required.
-Individual generators may require additional parameters such as `grommit` in this example, and these may be added using normal CLI option syntax.
+Individual generators may require additional parameters such as `grommit` in this example,
+and these may be added using normal CLI option syntax.

 ## Running Editors

 Editors can be run across projects as follows:

-// TODO: Make it infer context from current directory

 ```
 slalom edit addThing --owner=spring-team --repos=.*